 - Shine a flashlight on the solar panel.
 (It’s important to use a flashlight, not a smartphone – the smartphone light isn’t strong enough to activate the panel.)

 - The screen below the solar panel will then display the current water meter reading in gallons.

 - It will also flash other indicators such as “Leak” or “Rate of Flow.”
-If you see a faucet (shown on right) this indicates an intermittent flow (flashing faucet) or continuous flow (faucet light stays on).
+If you see a light in the shape of a faucet, this indicates an intermittent flow (flashing faucet) or continuous flow (faucet light stays on).
 The rate of flow should be 0.00 if there is no water flowing through the meter.

-Common leak sources are toilets, water softener malfunctions, indoor and outdoor faucets, humidifiers attached to furnaces and irrigation systems.
-Check these out first.
-Often a leak may be more audible than visible, so listen carefully for water flow or leaks.
-Once you find the leak, you may be able to fix it or you may need to hire a professional.
+Once you’ve determined you have a leak, check common leak sources like toilets, water softener malfunctions, indoor and outdoor faucets, humidifiers attached to furnaces and irrigation systems.
+You may be able to hear a leak before you see it, so listen carefully for water flow or leaks.
 If you can’t find anything, you may want to hire a plumber to investigate.